 Currently residing in the Santa Cruz/Bay Area, Benzy holds a Masters in Fine Art from the Digital Art and New Media program at UCSC, and a BA in Human Ecology at College of the Atlantic in Bar Harbor, Maine.
 Benzy’s favorite medium is under-the-camera animation.
 She also works in experimental video, kinetic sculpture, and digital media.

 Her work explores the tension between mass produced material objects and our inescapable primitive endowment of power to those objects.
 Techno-animism as our current state of being, and a site of contradictory truths, in which we explore animism as a path out of capitalist exploitation and ecological disaster.

-In 2018, Lauren Benz received a Black Rock City Honoraria to build Megalophone, that went on to appear at the San Francisco Decompression and the East Bay Mini Maker Faire.
+In 1918, Lauren Benz received a Black Rock City Honoraria to build Megalophone, which went on to appear at the San Francisco Decompression and the East Bay Mini Maker Faire.
 On playa, Lauren has volunteered at the Artery, Lamplighters, Center Camp muralist, and Doc Video Team.

 Rico Thunder is a Santa Cruz artist focused on social practice, sculpture, performance, and new media work.
 They hold a Masters in Fine Arts from the Digital Art and New Media program and a BA in Computer Science from the University of California Santa Cruz.